libdebug/libdebug/docs/source/basic_features.rst

     pipes = d.run()

 The `run()` command returns a `PipeManager` object, which you can use to interact with the program's standard input, output, and error.
-To read more about the PipeManager interface, please refer to the PipeManager documentation :class:`libdebug.utils.PipeManager`.
+To read more about the PipeManager interface, please refer to the PipeManager documentation :class:`libdebug.utils.pipe_manager.PipeManager`.

 The run command also resets breakpoints so that you can keep them between different executions of a program with the same debugger.

 The command queue
 -----------------